top of page

 We believe that Jesus is the Son of God (John 20:31) and the holy spirit is the invisible power and presence of God (Acts 10:38).
 This is in contrast to the trinitarian belief that the Father, the Son and the Holy Spirit are all God, being co-equal and co-eternal.

 Both views aim to hold God as the one supreme, eternal creator.
-The difference is in our understanding of how Jesus could be exalted and glorified if he was a man.
-While trinitarians ask, how could Jesus be worshipped and given glory if he is not God, we ask, how could the eternal creator truly become a man?
+The difference is in our understanding of how Jesus relates to God.
+Trinitarians ask, how could Jesus be worshipped and given glory if he is not God?

-To answer the first question, Jesus has God’s authority and glory because God gave it to him as his beloved son (Hebrews 5:5, 2 Peter 1:17).
+The answer to this question might seem surprisingly simple.
+Jesus has God’s authority and glory because God gave it to him as his beloved son (Hebrews 5:5, 2 Peter 1:17).
 Just as God sent prophets and leaders in the past to speak his word, God has now spoken to us by his son (Hebrews 1:1-2, John 12:49-50).

 This concept of agency was well understood in the culture of the time.
 It was common for the head of a family to send a trusted servant or family member to act on his behalf – and the firstborn son was held in the highest regard in this role.
 He carried the same authority and respect as his father who sent him.
 We see this same idea being expressed throughout the Gospels.
 God declared, “This is my beloved son, hear him” (Mark 9:7).
 Jesus reiterated that he only spoke as God directed (John 5:19-30, 7:16), and that he did all things for the glory of his heavenly father (John 14:13, 11:40-42).

 However, Jesus is much greater than any of the prophets who came before him because he was completely faithful to God in everything (Hebrews 3:1-6).
 He perfectly represented God.
 This is why God has exalted Jesus to his right hand and has anointed him to be our king (Hebrews 1:3).
-Jesus was a man, the promised descendant of Abraham and David, who God has given a position of glory beside him (Matt 1:1, Philp 2:8-11).
+Jesus was a man, the promised descendant of Abraham and David, but a righteous man to whom God has given a position of glory (Matt 1:1, Philp 2:8-11).

 Second, while it is often thought that only God could be a worthy sacrifice for our sins, the Bible emphasises that Jesus needed to be human to save us (Hebrews 2:10-18).
 While God cannot be tempted and cannot die, Jesus struggled with submitting to God’s will in the face of a real death (Luke 22:42, Hebrews 5:7).
 The victory that Jesus had in overcoming temptation and being faithful to God, even to the point of death, made his sacrifice a genuine and meaningful example for us to follow (1 Peter 2:23).
 Could God truly die - yet still be alive and present in some way to raise himself from the grave?